SimcoeHops/CCAP/README.md

 ## 📞 Contact & Support
 For questions, issues, or feature requests, please:
-- Open an issue in the GitHub repository
+- Open an issue on GitHub
 - Contact the development team at [contact email]
 - Join our community discussions